SharePoint/sp-dev-docs/docs/solution-guidance/Configure-O365Api-Project-For-Distribution.md

 The challenge is that a package with the same ID & version does not exist in the NuGet package registry; there is no package with an ID of **Microsoft.Azure.ActiveDirectory.GraphClient** & a version of **1.0.22**.
 The package does exist in the NuGet package registry, **[Microsoft.Azure.ActiveDirectory.GraphClient](http://www.nuget.org/packages/Microsoft.Azure.ActiveDirectory.GraphClient)**, but under different versions.

-## Fixing the Azure AD Graph Client NuGet Package Reference ##
+## Fixing the Azure AD Graph Client NuGet Package Reference

-Until the Office 365 API Tools for Visual Studio 2013 are updated to fix this issue, it is recommended to alter the project prior to committing to your source control system, regardless if you are using Team Foundation Server, Visual Studio Online, Git or any other solution.
+Until the Office 365 API Tools for Visual Studio 2013 are updated to fix this issue, it is recommended to alter the project prior to committing to your source control system, regardless if you are using Team Foundation Server, [Visual Studio Team Services](https://www.visualstudio.com/vso/), Git, or any other solution.

 After creating the project, look within the project's `packages.config` file and search for a package with an ID of **Microsoft.Azure.ActiveDirectory.GraphClient** & version of **1.0.22**.
 The safest way to update the project is to uninstall & then reinstall the package.